bsssssss/tidal.nvim/README.md

 ### Event Highlighting

 `tidal.nvim` provides the event highlighting for TidalCycles.
 This plugin was configured with TidalCycles version >= 1.10.0 in mind.
-To enable it, you simply need to execute `:TidalCyclesStartEventHighlighting` after TidalCycles was launched.
+To enable it, you have two options:

+1. Execute `:TidalCyclesStartEventHighlighting` after TidalCycles was launched.
+2. Set the autostart property for the highlight in the config to true.

 You can customize the event highlighting markers in multiple ways: